JanSuran03/tornado/README.md

 is available [here](CHANGELOG.md)

 ## Benefits
+- if you know Garden or Hiccup, nothing new can surprise you in Tornado
 - works in both Clojure and ClojureScript
 - the CSS data description is very simple - similar to Hiccup or Garden + everything can be found in a single namespace, you do not have to think about where to find what you need
 - the code is easy to read, the compilation part is logical